Finnhub-Stock-API/finnhub-go/docs/DefaultApi.md

 )

 func main() {
     symbol := "symbol_example" // string | Symbol of the company: AAPL.
-    from := time.Now() // string | From date: 2020-03-15. (optional)
-    to := time.Now() // string | To date: 2020-03-16. (optional)
+Leave this param blank to get the latest transactions. from := time.Now() // string | From date: 2020-03-15. (optional) to := time.Now() // string | To date: 2020-03-16. (optional)